 Hypnotherapy: Hoax Or Help?

 Controversy surrounds the use of the hypnotic state, and with good reason.
 A stage hypnotist suggests that his volunteer is a chicken, and the willing participant responds by squawking and flapping his arms.
 Are we supposed to take that seriously?
 Certainly not, but from our seats in the audience, it looks pretty real.
 What about the traveling hypnotist that holds seminars in city venues, using the hypnotic state to convince people they no longer want to smoke or eat candy?
 It sounds too good to be true.
-It usually is.
-Yet, there is one use of the hypnotic state that has proven to help people overcome significant problems in their lives.
+It is.
+Yet, there is one use of the hypnotic state that is used to help people overcome significant problems in their lives.
 It's called hypnotherapy.

 Hypnotherapy is the use of hypnosis for therapeutic purposes.
 Guided relaxation, focused attention and concentration are methods used to get to what is often referred to as a "trance" state.
 In initial meetings with the therapist, he or she would spend some time getting to know you.
 They would work to understand what is troubling you about your life, and what you would like to change.
-In fact, after this discussion, the therapist might propose a different type of therapy altogether.
 If you both agree that hypnotherapy is an appropriate choice for you, you'll likely begin the process at a later session.